pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     concept of the predicate.
 Likewise, whenever the denomination of a thing is changed, some variation has to occur in the thing itself."
     "Primary Truths" (1689?), L 268
+	-   Leibniz is tying that there are no extrinsic denominations to the concept containment theory of truth.
+	-   Titius expresses everything in the Universe, including "having son" at moment one not at "moment two."
 4. Philalethes-Locke: ". . . a change of relation can occur without
     there having been any change in the subject. . .
 [Titius, who is today a father] ceases to be so tomorrow, only by the death of his